nvignola/modulor-cli/README.md

-# ascesis-cli
+# modulor-cli
-Command line tool for create necessary file for new components
+Command line tool for create necessary file for new components.

 # Usage